Do the Digit Insurance

 While this yoga asana may seem easy, it requires optimal body posture and muscle strength.
 Hence, follow the easy modifications to utilise maximum benefits:

-• Block Between the Wall and Upper/Middle Back: If your chest falls down easily while performing this asana, place a block between your middle of the back and the wall.
+• Block Between the Wall and Upper/Middle Back: If your chest falls easily while performing this asana, place a block between the middle of the back and the wall.
 This will help you support your lower back and tone your hips.

-• Block Between the Wall and Lower Back: You may struggle keeping your hips and lower back raised.
+• Block Between the Wall and Lower Back: You may struggle to raise your hips and lower back.
 In such cases, place a block on the wall and support it with your lower back.
-This will help toning your hips.
+This will help to tone your hips.

-• Spread Your Legs: Maintain a foot distance between your feet if you fail to maintain balance with toes or feet together.
-Keep reducing the distance over time as per your convenience.
+• Spread Your Legs: If you fail to maintain balance with toes or feet together, maintain a foot distance between your feet.
+Keep reducing the distance over time as you are comfortable.

-• Use a Folded Mat: As you have to hold the pose for some time you may feel a burning sensation.
-Keep a mat or blanket below your feet and ensure it is firm.
+• Use a Yoga Pad: As you hold the pose for some time, you may feel a burning sensation.
+Keep a yoga pad mat below your feet and ensure it is firm.

 • Keep Your Eyes Open: In case you are not confident enough to try out tadasana with closed eyes, keep them open.

-To sum up, Tadasana or the Mountain Pose, is not just a foundation of all other yoga poses.
-It is also an effective exercise on its own as it successfully strengthens the lower part of the body.
+To sum up, Tadasana or the Mountain Pose is not just the foundation of all other yoga poses.
+It is also an effective exercise on its own, as it successfully strengthens the lower part of the body.
 Furthermore, it improves one’s self-awareness.
 So, do not wait longer.
 Incorporate Tadasana into your daily routine to lead a healthy life.

 A beginner can improve his/her balance by practising Tadasana.
 If you are a beginner, a good idea is to position the feet at hip-width apart.
 This will help you improve your balance.